sabrierley/academic-kickstart/content/publication/payments/index.md

 publication_short = "_Revise and Resubmit at Journal of Politics_"

 # Abstract and optional shortened version.
 abstract = "Parties rely on brokers to win elections in much of the developing world.
-How do parties use compensation to extract work from brokers?
-We argue that beyond rewarding brokers who deliver the most voters, parties also reward brokers who are most embedded in the party.
-This allows party leaders to balance the dual aims of promoting agent competence and loyalty.
-Using a multi-wave survey, we track the full range of payments to over 1,000 brokers from Ghana’s ruling party – the party most capable of distributing prized patronage benefits – across an entire electoral cycle.
-We show that the party operates a hybrid payment system missed by previous studies of broker compensation focused narrowly on electoral periods.
-The party rewards the best performing brokers immediately after elections.
-But long after campaigns, when most payments are actually made, the party instead rewards brokers for their social connections to party elites."
+How do parties use compensation to motivate these grassroots agents?
+Parties often decentralize broker payment decisions to local party elites.
+In addition to helping their party win elections, local elites seek personal career advancement.
+Because local elites typically rely on brokers’ support to advance, they have an incentive to use payments to strengthen their ties to brokers.
+Using a multi-wave survey, we track the full range of payments to over 1,000 brokers from Ghana’s ruling party – the party most capable of distributing patronage benefits – across an electoral cycle.
+We show that the party operates a hybrid payment system missed by previous studies.
+The party rewards the brokers who deliver the most votes immediately after elections.
+But long after campaigns, when most payments are made, local party elites prioritize payments to brokers with upward connections to elites."

 # abstract_short = "Using data from an original survey of bureaucrats in local governments in Ghana, I show that bureaucrats are more likely to facilitate corruption when they perceive politicians are empowered with higher levels "